 Online master's degree programs in library media, also called school library information specialist programs, are relatively easy to find.
 Though the coursework is primarily available over the Web, some on-campus work and an orientation may be required in the beginning to familiarize students with library media technology.
 These programs are designed for teachers certified to work in the public school system.
 The exact regulations for working as a public school information specialist vary by state.

 Those who don't intend to work in schools may want to consider an online Master of Library Science (MLS) or Master of Library and Information Science (MLIS) degree program, both of which are readily available.
+These programs might require students to have the ability to view and burn DVDs, as well have access to a photo or video editing software and a word processing program.
+An external memory device is typically recommended for saving and submitting work.
 Some states require professional certification for working in a public library; learn the regulations in your state before choosing an educational program.

 Program Information and Requirements